clux/facemaulers/spine/gilgrin.md

 # Gilgrin
 Fire giants main fortress.
-They are awesome blacksmiths and make the best weaponry in all of toril.
+They are awesome blacksmiths and make the best weaponry, plus are rune magic masters of supreme enchantments.
 Fire buffs, flaming swords, armor.
 They have hellhound/salamander/chimera pets.

 ![](gilgrin-map.png)